 Expansion of Concordia West parking lot: Parking Lot A, in the southwest portion of the campus near the baseball diamond, will be expanded by 158 spaces.

-Initial Athletic Field Lighting: Concordia University’s athletic programs are moving up to NCAA Division II in 2017, so the temporary lights currently used at the athletic fields must be replaced with NCAA-approved lighting.
-Improved lighting will allow team practices in the Fall semester to be scheduled later in the day, making academic scheduling for athletes easier.
-Both NCAA and Irvine require that direct rays from the lights fall only on the playing fields and “spill-over” lighting and glare be avoided, and Concordia University’s lighting plan conforms with these rules.
-Additionally, we are working with neighbors and the City on a plan that would require “lights off” as early as 9 p.m.
-(Sand volleyball court lighting is proposed to be added in Phase Two and new tennis court lighting in Phase Three.)
+Initial Athletic Field Lighting: Concordia University’s athletic programs are moving up to NCAA Division II in 2017, so the temporary lights currently used at the athletic fields are being upgraded.
+Improved permanent lighting will allow team practices to be scheduled later in the day, making academic scheduling for athletes easier.
+Lights fall only on the playing fields and “spill-over” lighting and glare will be avoided.
+Additionally, we have agreed to install only the first 15 light poles during Phases One and Two, and have agreed to “lights off” at 9 p.m.

 Phase Two: Anticipated to start in 2018, will include:

-Concordia University Center Addition: Friday Chapel services held at CU Center for students during the Fall and Spring semesters are currently standing room only, so a modest 3,300 square-foot addition to the facility is proposed.
+Concordia University Center Addition: Friday Chapel services held at CU Center for students during the Fall and Spring semesters are currently standing room only, so a modest 3,300 square-foot addition to the facility will be added during Phase Two.
 This will allow the chapel to be able to seat 800, an increase of 300.

-Athletic Field Restroom and Locker Building: This proposed 6,730 square-foot building, located behind the softball field and built on two levels into the small hill adjacent to the track, would provide men’s and women’s locker rooms for use by student-athletes on our soccer, track, lacrosse, softball and baseball teams.
-It would also include two smaller locker rooms for coaches and officials, and public restrooms.
+Athletic Field Restroom and Locker Building: This 6,730 square-foot building, located behind the softball field and built on two levels into the small hill adjacent to the track, will provide men’s and women’s locker rooms for use by student-athletes on our soccer, track, lacrosse, softball and baseball teams.
+It also will include two smaller locker rooms for coaches and officials, and public restrooms.

-Sand Volleyball Courts: Two NCAA regulation-size sand volleyball courts are proposed in the central campus, south of the existing gymnasium.
-For information on the courts’ lighting, see the discussion of athletic field lighting under Phase One.
+Sand Volleyball Courts: Two NCAA regulation-size sand volleyball courts will be added to the central campus, south of the existing gymnasium.

 In order to add Phase Three’s planned new education and dorm buildings without exceeding the limits imposed on Concordia by the City, five existing buildings totaling 43,760 square feet will be demolished during this phase.

-Science, Nursing and Health Care Building: To keep up with advances in the teaching of science and health care, this new building (approximately 49,000 square-feet) would accommodate state-of-the-art science classrooms, offices, and labs for Concordia University’s nursing, biology, chemistry, physics, and medical science programs.
+Science, Nursing and Health Care Building: This new building (approximately 49,000 square-feet) would accommodate state-of-the-art classrooms, offices, and labs for Concordia University’s nursing, biology, chemistry, physics, and medical science programs.
 It would be located where the Administration Building now stands.